Recycled Eco Silver - Art Clay Silver Clay

 Petra (who started the company in 2004) was one of the first (we think the second!)
 Art Clay Senior instructors in the UK.
 She has trained direct with visiting Japanese Master Artists, as well as in the Art Clay Studio In Tokyo.
 And she has shared her knowledge with the rest of the team, who many in themselves are artists and makers so use our products.

-If you get one of our starter kits, rest assured that you have access to our knowledge.
+If you get one of our starter kits, rest assured that you have access to our knowledge and support.

 As we sell over 3,000 products, some of us know more about some products than the rest of us, but within the team we have a HUGE amount of knowledge.
 And if we don't have the answer to something, we can likely get it through our close relationships with our suppliers and other artists around the globe.